Zequez/logseq-vault/pages/Living in the Gift.md

 - Scarcity
 	- The scarcity and the struggle are very much artificial and systemic.
 They have a systemic dimension and an internal dimension creating additional struggle that’s not even built into the system and not built into the course of a normal life.
 - Ease and leisure
+	- Is this part of the fabric of life or are these just interruptions in a normalized reality of scarcity?
+- Your Song
+	-
 -
 -